History of DJing

 DJing is the act of playing existing recorded music for a live audience.

 For the history of radio disc jockeys, see Radio disc jockey history.

 A young woman plays a gramophone in an air raid shelter in North London (1940).

-History

 The modern DJ's role as a performer has evolved immensely since its conception.
 The role originated with radio personalities who would simply select singles to be played over the radio.
 The contemporary role involves creating a seamless mix of music, generally using two turntables or a digital controller, intended for an audience at a club or dance party.

+1930s to 1950s

 In 1935, American radio commentator Walter Winchell coined the term "disc jockey" (the combination of disc, referring to disc-shaped phonograph records, and jockey, which is an operator of a machine) to describe radio announcer Martin Block, the first radio announcer to gain widespread fame for playing popular recorded music over the air.

 In 1943, radio DJ Jimmy Savile launched what has been described by later writers as “the world’s first DJ dance party” by playing jazz records in the upstairs function room of the Loyal Order of Ancient Shepherds in Otley, England.
 However, the accuracy of the claim has been disputed by historians of DJ culture, who note the lack of independent evidence and the existence of earlier examples of record-based dance events.
 In 1947, he claims to have become the first DJ to use twin turntables for continuous play, and in 1958 became a radio DJ at Radio Luxembourg.
 Although his claim to have been the first is untrue; twin turntables were illustrated in the BBC Handbook in 1929 and advertised for sale in Gramophone magazine in 1931.
 In 1947, the Whiskey à Go-Go nightclub opened in Paris, France, considered to be the world's first commercial discothèque, or disco (deriving its name from the French word meaning a nightclub where the featured entertainment is recorded music rather than an on-stage band).
 Regine began playing on two turntables there in 1953.
 Discos began appearing across Europe and the United States.